Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 **2.8 Co-Branding and Brand Identity:**

-(a) **Brand Name**: The System shall be marketed, operated, and presented to end-users under the primary brand name **"CICO"** (the "**Brand Name**").
+(a) **Brand Name**: The System shall be marketed, operated, and presented to end-users under the primary brand name **"CICO CASH"** (the "**Brand Name**").
 Hijra Bank's brand elements shall be displayed as a co-brand partner in Bank-specific channels and regulatory communications, reflecting the partnership between CICO as the technology provider and platform owner, and Hijra Bank as the licensed financial institution.

 (b) **Brand Guidelines**: The Parties shall collaborate to establish brand guidelines for the System, including: